(80): Kannywood Movie Review: HIJIRA

 to death on their first night.
 The Prince poisons the King, takes charge and

 sacks Sarkin Yaki.
-Zubabu challenges Sarkin Yaki in a physical combat and loses.
+Zubabu challenges Sarkin Yaki in physical combat and loses.

-Terrible epidemic and deadly spirits descend on the other migrants, and kill many.
+Terrible epidemics and deadly spirits descend on the other migrants and kill many.

-Gambo, the town’s physician tries his best possible but to no avail.
+Gambo, the town’s physician, tries his best but to no avail.
 Finally,

 wild animals devour them, including the Sarkin Yaki.
 Only a single child, the